 In total, landowners, developers and site sponsors offered 10 potentially suitable sites that would yield over 500 units.
 One of these sites was remote from the built-up area and not assessed.
 Nine sites were then subjected to a professional Sustainable Site Assessment (SSA) exercise conducted by YourLocale against 28 scoring criteria agreed with the Housing Theme Group members.
-The detailed SSA process that was undertaken is described in detail at Appendix E.
+The detailed SSA process that was undertaken is described in detail in the supporting information.